 Unboxing the Redcat Racing Everest GEN7 Sport

 Redcat Racing’s body designs have largely been their own creation.
 While they have had a few one-off licensed models in the past, the bulk of their lineup uses unlicensed bodies, which help keep costs down.
-The body of the Redcat Racing Everest GEN7 Sport looks aggressive and suits overall appearance of the truck to a “T”.
+The body of the Redcat Racing Everest GEN7 Sport looks aggressive and suits the overall appearance of the truck to a “T.”

-The thickness of the polycarbonate may seem thin in some areas (toward the bottom of the doors and fenders, for example), however, it is durable and has survived a few rollovers without any issue.
+The thickness of the polycarbonate may seem thin in some areas (toward the bottom of the doors and fenders, for example).
+However, it is durable and has survived a few rollovers without any issue.
 The decal pack that’s included with every GEN7 allows for quick and easy customization, letting you personalize the rig as soon as it’s taken out of the box.

-The Everest GEN7 Sport lacks the scale accessories and body details of the Pro, however, there are ways to add details and accents to this rig without much cost.
+The Everest GEN7 Sport lacks the scale accessories and body details of the Pro.
+However, there are ways to add details and accents to this rig without much cost.

 Whether you’re on the trail, the rocks, or somewhere in-between, you want to have a rig with a solid base.
 The Everest GEN7 brought in BP Custom Chassis to design the foundation for both their Everest GEN7 Sport and Pro models.
 While other 1/10-scale R/C crawlers and scale rigs use a c-channel frame rail, Redcat Racing’s entry uses a flat, relatively-thin rail.

-Don’t let the thickness of the material fool you, this chassis is firm.
+Don’t let the thickness of the material fool you; this chassis is firm.
 Picking the truck up, you’ll immediately feel how solid it is, which gives an instant feeling of satisfaction.
 It’s hard to describe, but you’ll know it when you experience it.

 Sprouting from the base chassis are four oil-filled shocks, plastic-bodied and aluminum-capped.
 The shocks are adjustable by way of adding or removing rings in-between the top cap and the spring.
-The springs themselves are hefty, but not too stiff.
+The springs themselves are hefty but not too stiff.

 Working in tandem with the shocks are four aluminum lower suspension links.
 Each link has a slight bend, three-quarters of the length, just before it mounts to the axle.
 This kink allows for extra ground clearance for both trail driving and taking on obstacles.
 While some ready-to-run (RTR) models utilize plastic (or nylon) suspension links and components, it’s nice to see aluminum parts offered right off the bat.

 The only wrinkle that I’ve found in the Everest GEN7 design centers around the steering knuckles.
-There is a slight “knub” of material which prevents what I feel is a full range of turning.
-Looking closely, I understand why these “knubs” exist, as they keep the steering linkage from making contact with the front of the axle/differential “pumpkin”.
+There is a slight “knub” of material that prevents what I feel is a full range of turning.
+Looking closely, I understand why these “knubs” exist, as they keep the steering linkage from making contact with the front of the axle/differential “pumpkin.”
 That said, I feel that this hinders turning performance which could lead to frustration while on the trail.